Vegfest Volunteer FAQ

 Go to the Vegfest

-will find the volunteer check-in area on your right.
-Arrival time on Saturday
+find the volunteer check-in area on your right.
+Arrival time on Saturday and

-volunteers will be informally directed to a job by Caryn Pierce, volunteer
+volunteers will be informally directed to a job by the Volunteer Coordinator.

-coordinator.
-Saturday and Sunday volunteers will check in at volunteer check-in
+Saturday and Sunday volunteers will check in at volunteer check-in and attend an

-and attend an orientation before being directed to a job by Caryn.
+orientation before being directed to a job by the Volunteer Coordinator.